abienvenu/Kyela/README.md

 CHANGELOG
 ---------
 * 1.6.8 :
+  - Added /frame for easy integration from remote websites
   - Event name is now optional (yes, there are use cases)
 * 1.6.7 :
   - Added confirmation popup if you act for another participant